By Gayle Vehar on | No Comments

 I often use these sliders together by brightening the shadows (dragging the slider to the right) and decreasing the highlights (dragging the slider to the left) on my images.

 "Color" is another Lightroom Mobile section that can make a big difference in your mobile workflow.
-This is where you can add a pop of color, adjust your white balance, and more.
+You can add a pop of color, adjust your white balance, and more.

 When you open the "Color" section, the first two sliders you will see are Temp and Tint.
 The Temp slider will help you adjust the warmth or coolness of your image.